 How to prevent chip pan fires

 Chip pan fires are the UK’s biggest cause of injuries from fire in the home.
 There are around 12,000 chip pan fires every year, in which around 50 people die, and some 4,600 are injured.
 In fact, Fire Services now encourage people to use oven chips or modern deep-fat fryers, due to the risk of chip pan fires when cooking on the hob.
 In some counties, they’ll even provide you with a deep-fat fryer in exchange for your chip pan.
-But how to prevent chip pan fires?
+But how can chip pan fires be prevented?

-Stove Guard can virtually eliminate the risk of chip pan fires, as it uses temperature sensors to detect when the hob is getting too hot or heating up too quickly, and switches it off immediately.
+Airis can virtually eliminate the risk of chip pan fires, as it uses temperature sensors to detect when the hob is getting too hot or heating up too quickly, and switches it off immediately.
 The temperature at which this happens is well below the point at which cooking oil catches fire.
-Stove Guard is installed in more than 120,000 homes across Europe, and, since the product has been installed, no fires have been reported.
+Airis is installed in over 250,000 homes across Europe.

 Tips for Preventing Chip Pan Fires